 If further tests are needed, you may then be referred to a specialist, usually a gastroenterologist or colorectal surgeon.
 Further tests might be advised.
 This could include:

 - A sigmoidoscopy.
 This is an examination with a camera on a longer tube, which can pass further up inside your gut.

 - Anorectal manometry.
 This is a test used to measure the pressure of anal muscle contractions.

 Not everybody needs all these tests.
 If you have occasional fleeting pains, no bleeding, and a normal examination, you are likely to have proctalgia fugax and will not need any more tests.
 If this is the case, you would be advised to return to see the doctor if anything changes (for example, if you get any bleeding, or if the pain becomes more persistent).

 Often no treatment is needed.
 For many people, the episodes are infrequent.
 If you know it isn't anything to worry about, you may not need any treatment.
 You know the pain will settle quickly on its own.
 In a few people, it can be more troublesome, and may need treatment.
 There are no proven treatments for this condition, but options include:

 - Using a salbutamol inhaler.
 This is the same inhaler used by people with asthma.
-It opens up airways so it makes sense that it can work on the muscles around the anus as well, relaxing them.
+It opens up airways by relaxing the muscle in them, so it makes sense that it can work on the muscles around the anus as well .